-- 1 According to the dictionary entry, who are worse at driving: women or men? - affect their behaviour?
+- 1 According to the dictionary entry, who are worse at driving: women or men? - 2 If someone believes women are worse drivers than men, how might this affect their behaviour?

-- 6 Which of these myths do you feel are personal beliefs and which are widely held ones? - 1 I always put my left leg into the bath first. - 2 If I spill salt accidentally, I throw it over my shoulder and make a wish. - 3 I never walk under a ladder. - It brings bad luck.
-4 I never travel on Friday 13th.
-It's an unlucky day. - 5 I tap my phone three times - before I turn it on.
-6 I always use the same pen to do my exams. - Discuss in pairs.
+- 6 Which of these myths do you feel are personal beliefs and which are widely held ones? - 1 I always put my left leg into the bath first. - 2 If I spill salt accidentally, I throw it over my shoulder and make a wish. - 3 I never walk under a ladder.
+It brings bad luck. - 4 I never travel on Friday 13th.
+It's an unlucky day. - 5 I tap my phone three times before I turn it on. - 6 I always use the same pen to do my exams. - 7 SPEAKING Discuss in pairs.
 Which myths do you or people you know have?
-How do these myth: affect your/their behaviour?
+How do these myths affect your/their behaviour?